dotlattice/LatticeObjectTree/README.md

 There are a few ways to start using this library:

 * Install the [NuGet package](https://www.nuget.org/packages/LatticeObjectTree/)
-* Download the assembly from the [latest release](https://github.com/dotlattice/LatticeObjectTree/releases/latest) and install it manually
+* Download the assembly from the [latest release](https://github.com/dotlattice/LatticeObjectTree/releases/latest) and reference it manually
 * Copy the parts you want into your project

-This entire library is released into the [public domain](https://github.com/dotlattice/LatticeObjectTree/blob/master/LICENSE).
+This entire library uses the [Unlicense](https://github.com/dotlattice/LatticeObjectTree/blob/master/LICENSE).
 So you can copy anything from this library into your own project without having to worry about attribution or any of that stuff.

 ## Object Comparison